-Tara Theatre’s Artistic Associate, Natasha Kathi-Chandra explains why you should see our epic night of live music, poetry, spoken word, monologues and open mic, Spoken Space this Fri 13 May.
+Tara Theatre’s Artistic Associate, Natasha Kathi-Chandra explains why you should see our epic night of live music, poetry, spoken word, monologues and open mic, Spoken Space on the 7th October.

 What is Spoken Space?